data-integrations/google-cloud/docs/GCSDoneFileMarker-postaction.md

 Properties
 ----------
 **Run Condition:** When to run the action.
-Must be 'completion', 'success', or 'failure'.
-Defaults to 'completion'.
+Must be *completion*, *success*, or *failure*.
+Defaults to *completion*.
-If set to 'completion', the action will be executed regardless of whether the pipeline run succeeded or failed.
+If set to *completion*, the action will be executed regardless of whether the pipeline run succeeded or failed.
-If set to 'success', the action will only be executed if the pipeline run succeeded.
+If set to *success*, the action will only be executed if the pipeline run succeeded.
-If set to 'failure', the action will only be executed if the pipeline run failed.
+If set to *failure*, the action will only be executed if the pipeline run failed.

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.